 Also known as the South Pond Pavilion or the Lincoln Park Pavilion, the Peoples Gas Education Pavilion is located inside Chicago’s renowned 35-acre zoo Lincoln Park Zoo on The Nature Boardwalk.
 While some might argue that it doesn’t count as public art, we argue that there are few finely crafted creations as satisfyingly picturesque as the pavilion.
-Designed to provide shelter for open-air on-site classes and demonstrate the coexistence of nature and city, it is the work of Studio Gang Architects who are behind both the Aqua Tower and the nearby St. Regis Chicago.
+Designed to provide shelter for open-air on-site classes and demonstrate the coexistence of nature and the city, it is the work of Studio Gang Architects who are behind both the Aqua Tower and the nearby St. Regis Chicago.

 Built in 2010, the stunning curved wooden pavilion draws inspiration from the appearance of a tortoise’s shell.
 The prefabricated wooden planks interconnect and mill to form a curving structural masterpiece with semi-transparent fiberglass pods that let light in while protecting anybody underneath.